DossohMael/Projektarbeit_2B_Typst/main.typ

 = Schlussfolgerung und Ausblick
 == Zusammenfassung der wichtigsten Erkenntnisse
 == Ausblick auf zukünftige Aufgaben und Herausforderungen
-// Vorstellung möglicher software tools (nächste PA)
+// Vorstellung möglicher software tools (nächste PA).

-//Use the `acr` function to insert acronyms, which looks like this #acr("HTTP").
+// Use the `acr` function to insert acronyms, which looks like this #acr("HTTP").
 // #acrlpl("API") are used to define the interaction between different software systems.
 // #acrs("REST") is an architectural style for networked applications.
 // #acrs("URL") is a reference to a web resource.